Southern Squash Casserole with Buttery Ritz Cracker Topping

 Enjoy!

-Enjoy a squash casserole for lunch.
-That’s what we had this past weekend.
-I served it up with fresh sliced tomatoes, pickled okra, toasted French bread, and a glass of iced tea.
+We had this squash casserole for lunch just this past weekend, and it was a hit!
+I served it alongside fresh sliced tomatoes, pickled okra, toasted French bread, and a cold glass of iced tea—simple Southern comfort at its best.

 For more Southern-style recipes, you may like these: